Jennifer Aniston Presents At Oscars: Will Brad Pitt Debut Kate Hudson Romance?

 Hosted by Jimmy Kimmel, the 2017 Oscars ceremony will be broadcast on ABC at 8 p.m.
 ET.
 In addition to Aniston, Matt Damon will be a presenter.
 Damon soared to fame when he took home an Academy Award for co-writing Good Will Hunting with Ben Affleck at the Oscars in 1998.
 Matt and Jennifer will be joined by Best Actor nominees Ryan Gosling, vying for the award with his role in La La Land, and Dev Patel, chosen for his role in Lion, as presenters.

 Although Jennifer Aniston is confirmed as a presenter at the 2017 Oscars, Brad and his alleged gal pal Kate have not yet been confirmed to make an appearance.
-But Yahoo reported that after being “romantically linked for months,” Hudson and Pitt “are reportedly set to reveal their romance” at the Oscars.
+However, Yahoo reported that after being “romantically linked for months,” Hudson and Pitt “are reportedly set to reveal their romance” at the Oscars.

 The actor has previously posed on the red carpet with both of his exes, Jennifer Aniston and Angelina Jolie, pointed out the media outlet.
 But this time around, he allegedly will try to make his reported debut with Kate into “a more strategic and low-key affair,” according to Yahoo‘s insider.